 Russell 2000 Index

-Benchmark The Fund is actively managed.
-The benchmark is a point of reference against which the performance of the Fund may be measured.
-Management of the Fund is not restricted by this benchmark.
-The deviation from the benchmark may be significant and the portfolio of the Fund may at times bear little or no resemblance to its benchmark.

-The benchmark does n environmental and/or promoted by the Fund.
+Benchmark The Fund is actively man is a point of reference performance of the Fun Management of the Fun this benchmark.
+The benchmark may be portfolio of the Fund mo or no resemblance to its The benchmark does n environmental and/or promoted by the Fund. e against which the ad may be measured. ad is not restricted by deviation from the significant and the ay at times bear little benchmark. ot take into account

 Base Currency US Dollar

 Dealing Frequency Daily on Dealing Day

 Dealing Cut-off Time 13:00 CET

 Valuation Point 16:00 CET

-Association Datas Final Interim
+Accounting Dates Final Interim

 Accounting Dates 31 October 30 April

 Risk Management Method Commitment approach

-Share Class А В 1
+Share Class А В I

 Base Fund Management Fee 1 1.65% 0.90% 0.90%

 Performance Fee None

-Declaration Ex-Dividend Payment
+Dividend Dates Declaration Ex-Dividend Payment

-Dividend Dates 31 October 1 November 31 December
+31 October 1 November 31 December

 Hedged Share Classes: Mechanism NAV hedging: Employs hedging transactions to convert the Net Asset Value from the Base Currency to the currency of the hedged Share Class.